apk88152/onboarding/README.md

 - Boilerplate phrases like “As an AI assistant, I…”
 - Tags or markers such as `[AI]`, `[Cursor]`, `[Claude]`

-Git hooks will catch common markers, but please double-check your changes before committing.
+The git hooks will catch common markers, but please double-check your changes before committing.

 ### Completion